daregay/global_ecological_footprint/README.md

 ![graph of reg def res](images/region_biocap_vs_ecology_demand.png)
 - 4 regions are below zero.
+- Middle East/ Central Asia is the most ecologically deficit region.
 - Most of the countries in the regions of Middle East/Central Asia, European Union, Northern/Easern Europe,European Union, Asian-Pacific have exceeded the region’s biocapacity and are ecologically deficit.

 Latin America's high Biocapacity reserve or Biological capacity doesn't necessarily mean that it has the highest productive surface area out of all the regions.
 It means it has the highest productive surface area per person.
 So does population increase lead to an increase in Ecological Footprint?
 Is there another factor that yields a stronger correlation?